Mikejo5000/vsts-docs-pr/docs/tfvc/difference-command.md

 -   **Context**

     **Context** format provides lines of context for the differences in the files.
-This format is derived from the UNIX based **diff –c** output format.
+This format is derived from the UNIX based **diff -c** output format.

 -   **RCS**